All Episodes

 I think the world feared Donald Trump.

-Uh there was a certain air of unpredictability because they study American presidents.
+There was a certain air of unpredictability because they study American presidents.

-And and they also saw a pattern that if he said something, he usually backed it up and delivered.
+And they also saw a pattern that if he said something, he usually backed it up and delivered.

-If you look at every promise he made leading into 2016 in that election, he kept every single one of those promises.
+If you look at every promise he made leading into 2016 in that election, he kept every single one of those promises: building the wall, energy independence, lower taxes, less regulation.

-I'm gonna choose judges from this list.
+I'm going to choose judges from this list.

 He kept every one of the promises.